 Universal forms that are receivable in matter 'can be received by many' and are individuated by matter.
 But individuated universal forms are, of course, no longer universal forms, they are individual forms.
-For example, as a consequence of being individuated by the matter of the human being x, the universal form humanity becomes an individual form: the humanity of the t
+For example, as a consequence of being individuated by the matter of the human being x, the universal form humanity becomes an individual form: the humanity of x.

 According to Thomasic ontological doctrine, every object has exactly one individual (substantial) form, and, normally (for more information see section XXIV), exactly one universal (substantial) form.
 The universal form of an object is simply its (natural) kind (species), which is particularized in the object to constitute the individual form of the object.
-Thus, for every human being x, the universal (substantial) form of x is the Iparticular] humanity of x.
+Thus, for every human being x, the universal (substantial) form of x is humanity, and the individual (substantial) form of x is the [particular] humanity of x.
 We already know that the actuating form of a human being x - a(x) - is the soul of x.
 But now, what is the pure form of x: f(x)?